NHOrus/srwq-compilation/episode-21.md

 *I'll monitor the Machine Cells, and try to ensure they retain the Raiohs original form.
 I have the full schematics, so I should be able to program them to do repair rather than full transformation.*

-"Ugh....damn, this decision was a lot easier to make when it was just theoretical..."
+"Ugh... damn, this decision was a lot easier to make when it was just theoretical..."

 "Dammit, Katina!"
 Jayce hops up beside the cockpit of the Raubtier.
 "Either launch in this damned thing or get out of it!"

-"But...using Raioh means using technology that could fuck me in the ass!
+"But... using Raioh means using technology that could fuck me in the ass!
 Literally, if it turns Raioh into a tentacle monster or something..."

 "You think I didn't catch that part?
 Ring and Shuu have been jawing about that stuff all fucking morning.
 And, dangerous as it might be, they both said they would like to test it out."